Hafiz Hafeezur Rehman: Political career

 Rehman had his political training in an informal way.
 Before joining PML-N, he had been attached with Jamiat Ulama-e-Islam.
 It was his brother's assassination that brought him into the formal political landscape of Gilgit-Baltistan.
-Rehman was previous elected Chief Minister of Gilgit-Baltistan and also leader of PML(N) Gilgit-Baltistan.
-Rehman was elected from the GBLA-2 constituency with a sizzling majority votes in 2015 Gilgit-Baltistan Assembly election.
+Rehman was previously elected Chief Minister of Gilgit-Baltistan and also leader of PML(N) Gilgit-Baltistan.
+Rehman was elected from the GBLA-2 constituency with a sizzling majority of votes in the 2015 Gilgit-Baltistan Assembly election.

-He contested in 2020 Gilgit-Baltistan Assembly election from constituency GBLA-2, but lost.
+He contested in the 2020 Gilgit-Baltistan Assembly election from constituency GBLA-2, but lost.